 I want to see a brighter day when companies and organizations are led by leaders who are inspired, dedicated, and skillful in the way they lead their teams.
 Let’s tear down the old bronze monuments to arrogance, incompetence, and management by intimidation.
 Let the revolution begin.

-Do you want to make sure you and your team are ready for next year?
-The key is to develop your single biggest, and often most overlooked, asset: the undeveloped talent of each team member.
+Do you want to make sure you and your team are ready for the future?
+The key is to develop your single-biggest and often most overlooked asset: The undeveloped talent of each team member.

 Searching for and finding your purpose is hard work and is a process, not an overnight decision or a sudden revelation.
 Once you know your purpose, the workflows, the motivation rises and productivity reaches an all-time high.